carrot2803/ktor-notes-server/README.md

 # Ktor-Notes-Server

-Backend kotlin server for [Android-Notes-Client](https://github.com/carrot2803/android-notes-client.git).
-The server is built using the Ktor framework which connects to a postgresql database
+Backend kotlin server for [Android-Notes-Client](https://github.com/carrot2803/android-notes-client.git) .The server is built using the Ktor framework which connects to a postgresql database

 ## App Availability